 Code Ref.
-Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices C.2.1 - C.2.5 (cont'd) (c) an acknowledgement by the board that it is responsible for the risk management and internal control systems and reviewing their effectiveness; the board to explain that such systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss; (d) the process used to review the effectiveness of the risk management and internal control systems and to resolve material internal control defects; and (e) the procedures and internal controls for the handling and dissemination of inside information.
+Co ode Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices C.2.1 - C.2.5 (cont'd) (c) an acknowledgement by the board that it is responsible for the risk management and internal control systems and reviewing their effectiveness; the board to explain that such systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss; (d) the process used to review the effectiveness of the risk management and internal control systems and to resolve material internal control defects; and (e) the procedures and internal controls for the handling and dissemination of inside information.
 The company should have an internal audit function.
-The company without an internal audit function in the Corporate Governance Report.
+The company without an internal audit function should review the need for one on an annual basis and should disclose the reasons for the absence of such a function in the Corporate Governance Report.
 The Board has overall responsibility for maintaining a sound and effective risk management and internal controls system for the Group including, but not limited to, the following tasks: Setting and communicating the Group's strategies and objectives; Overseeing the Group's ERM System and activity, including internal controls, on an ongoing basis, having overall accountability for the effectiveness of these; Evaluating and providing direction to the Group on the nature and extent of the risks that shall be taken to achieve its strategic objectives (i.e. setting the Risk Appetite); Ensuring a review of the effectiveness of the Group's ERM System and material financial, operational and compliance controls is conducted at least annually, considering any significant failings or weaknesses identified in relation to these, their impact and how they are being addressed; Reviewing changes in the nature and extent of significant risks from the last annual review and the Group's ability to respond to these and to changes in its business and external environment; and Reviewing the scope and quality of management's ongoing monitoring of risks and internal controls, the extent and frequency of communication of the results of risk monitoring to the Board.
-The Audit Committee also plays a vital role in overseeing the ERM System on behalf of the Board, including by way of the following: Reviewing and approving the RM Policy and changes to this that are requested or required; On behalf of the Board, reviewing, on at least an annual basis, the Group's ERM System and internal controls with the RMITE and the Internal Audit Department to ensure that management has fulfiled its duties of establishing and maintaining an effective ERM system and internal controls, as delegated by the Board or that it performs on its own initiative, and the anual review of the communication of the monitoring results to the Board and the Audit Committee and the effe
+The Audit Committee also plays a vital role in overseeing the ERM System on behalf of the Board, including by way of the following: Reviewing and approving the RM Policy and changes to this that are requested or required; On behalf of the Board, reviewing, on at least an annual basis, the Group's ERM System and internal controls with the RMTF and the Internal Audit Department to ensure that management has fulfilled its duties of establishing and maintaining an effective ERM system and internal controls with the RMTF and the Internal Audit Department to ensure that management has fulfilled its duties of establishing and maintaining an effective ERM system and internal controls, so the sevential environment; Reviewing the results of the annual risk assessment, includ